rockettheme/docs/Docs/grav/themes/gemini/particle_gridcontent.md

 ## Introduction

-The **Grid Content** particle enables you quickly and easily add one or more simple blocks of content to your page.
+The **Grid Content** particle enables you to quickly and easily add one or more simple blocks of content to your page.

 Here are the topics covered in this guide: